gabrielsoltz/metahub/README.md

 }
 ```

-The check `EC2.19` it's classified as `Critical` severity by the Security Standard.

 What if we can go further based on the findings and get more information?
 For example, check what this SG is attached to, if it's public or not, for how long, and who did it, and get all this information in the same simple output that MetaHub provides and even filter on top of that information.

 Let's run MetaHub again for the previous finding with MetaChecks enabled: